tetris245/tetris245/README.md

 ===========================================================================

-Changes for future version 1.5
+Changes for future version 1.4.1

 * Improved the difficulty command: the change is now direct and automatic, even when a rule normally prevents it.
 * Fixed mistress title and titles based on reputation in the title command
+* Improved the code for all local messages